R&G (Rhythm & Gangsta): The Masterpiece: Singles

-"Drop It Like It's Hot" featuring Pharrell, was released as the album's lead single on September 14, 2004.
+"Drop It Like It's Hot" featuring Pharrell Williams, was released as the album's lead single on September 27, 2004.
 The song was produced by The Neptunes.
 The song gained critical attention for its sparse production, essentially just tongue clicks, keyboards, and a drum machine beat, that compares it to much of the early 2000s rap that was very minimalist.
 It was nominated at the 2005's Grammy Awards for Best Rap Song and Best Rap Performance by a Duo or Group, though it lost both awards to the songs "Jesus Walks" by Kanye West, and "Let's Get It Started" by The Black Eyed Peas, respectively.
 The song reached number 10 on the UK Singles Chart, and number one on the US Billboard's Hot 100, becoming Snoop's first US number one single.
 The song internationally reached the top-ten in 12 countries.

 The album's second single, "Let's Get Blown" featuring Pharrell, was released on December 14, 2004.
 The song was produced by The Neptunes.
 It did not repeat the success of "Drop It Like It's Hot", but it filled the gap between the aforementioned song and the club hit "Signs".
 Keyshia Cole, who had not garnered a reputation at that time and was therefore left uncredited (her contribution to the R&G song "Pass It Pass It" also went uncredited).
 The song samples and contains interpolations from Slave's "Watching You", which was also interpolated in "Gin and Juice".
 The single became one of Snoop Dogg's biggest hits in the United Kingdom for peaking at number 13, and charted at number 54 on the US Billboard's Hot 100.

 The album's third single, "Signs" featuring Justin Timberlake and Charlie Wilson, was released on April 25, 2005.
 The song was produced by The Neptunes.
 In May 2005, the single reached at number two on the UK Singles Chart, and number 46 on the US Billboard's Hot 100.
 However, it was more popular in Australia staying at number one on the Australian Singles Chart for two weeks.
 Internationally, the song reached the top-ten in 11 countries.

 The album's fourth and final single, "Ups & Downs" featuring Bee Gees, was released on August 15, 2005.
 The song was produced by Warryn Campbell.
 The song interpolates The Bee Gees' 1979 hit "Love You Inside Out".
 The song charted in several countries, but didn't match the success from his previous singles on the album.